ishmyles/cv-application/README.md

-# cv-application
+# CV Formatter

-A simple cv generator
+A simple application that formats CV information into a layout that is more recruiter-friendly.